carahsoft/keyvault-certsync/README.md

 * `CERTIFICATE_THUMBPRINT` : Thumbprint of the certificate
 * `CERTIFICATE_PATH` : Path to certificate folder, if using `--path` option

 The post hook will run once after all certificates are downloaded.
-If all certificates are identical it will not run.
+If no certificates are downloaded or all certificates are identical the hook will be ignored.
 The following environment variables will be passed to the script:

 * `CERTIFICATE_NAMES` : A comma-separated list of certificate names that were downloaded
 * `CERTIFICATE_THUMBPRINTS` : A comma-separated list of certificate thumbprints that were downloaded